-I. Contact Information Provider Name: Social Secu urity/FEIN # (required): Address: Program contact: City:IL Zip: County: Mailing Address (if different than above): City:IL Zip: County: Daytime phone Email: Gateway's Registry ID #: N Provider /CCMS ID: II.
-Program Information □ LE Child Care Center • Capacity Current Enrollment # of classrooms # of staff Indicate the number of children by age group Preschool (3-5 years)SA (K-12 yrs) o you are providing care for: LE Family Child Care • Do you provide child care in your home or th e child's home? 🗆 My Home  Child's Home How many children are you currently caring f for, including your own children, under the age of 13?
-Indicate the number of children by age group infants (6 wks - 14 mths) toddlers (15-23) , , , ALL applicants How many children are you currently caring for whos e families receive IDHS CCAP?
-Have you participated in the LE grant program before 2? 🗆 Yes 🗖 No In the space provided below , describe a typical day ir activities, etc.): -
+I. Contact Information Provider Name: Social Se curity/FEIN # (required): Address: Program contact: City:IL Zip: County: Mailing Address (if different than above): City:IL Zip: County: Daytime phone Gateway's Registry ID #: N Provider /CCMS ID 0: II.
+Program Information ☐ LE Child Care Center 15- aigit # Capacity Current Enrollment # of classrooms # of staff Indicate the number of children by age group Preschool (3-5 years)SA (K-12 yrs) you are providing car re for: ☐ LE Family Child Care Do you provide child care in your home or the child's home? ☐ My Home ☐ Child's Home How many children are you currently caring for or, including your owr n children, under the age of 13?
+Indicate the number of children by age group infants (6 wks - 14 mths) toddlers (15-23 ALL applicants How many children are you currently caring for whose e families receive IDH S CCAP?
+Have you participated in the LE grant program before? ? ☐ Yes ☐ No In the space provided below , describe a typical day in activities, etc.): , •

 Payment Information

 Make check payable to: (payment to child care program must match box 1 of W9)

+Name :

-Name:\\\\\\\Address/City/State/Zip : \\\\\\
+Address/City/State/Zip :

-Required: Applicant Social Security Number or FEIN Number: ----------- ----------- -- --------------------------- -- --------------
+Required: Applicant Social Security Number or FEIN Number:

 Requested Items:

-Based on the results of your LE Health & Safety Monitoring Visit or the self-assessment, list in priority order the items and approximate cost that you are requesting funding for.
-For example: Children's books 10 /\$10 each
+Based on the results of your LE Health & Safety Monitoring Visit or the se items and approximate cost that you are requesting funding for.
+For example 1.

+Item Cost

-Item Cost TOTAL REQUEST
+TOTAL REQUEST

 III.
-Statement of Agreement

-I agree to complete all the required activities of this grant program including the LE Health and Safety Monitoring Visit.
-I also agree to at least one (1) virtual or home visit by local Child Care Resource & Referral staff.
+Statement of Agreement I agree to complete all the required activities of this grant program including also agree to at least one (1) virtual or home visit by local Child Care Resource •

-I certify that the above information is true and accurate, that I have not been indicated of child abuse or neglect, and that my name and, anyone living in my house age 13 and over/all staff members, is not listed on the child abuse and neglect tracking system.
-Further, I grant permission for a representative of the Illinois Department of Children and Family Services or their agent to release information about a pending Day Care Home license.
+I certify that the above information is true and accurate, that I have not been my name and, anyone living in my house age 13 and over/all staff members tracking system.
+Further, I grant permission for a representative of the Illinoi or their agent to release information about a pending Day Care Home license s, is not listed on the child abuse and negle s Department of Children and Family Servic

-Signature

-Date
+Signature Date

 IV.
-For Providers Offering Care in the Child's Home

-I have discussed the Health & Safety self-assessment with the parents.
-I have their permission to participate in the License Exempt Family Child Care Health & Safety grant.
-They agree to the guidelines of the grant.
+For Providers Offering Care in the Child's Home I have discussed the Health & Safety self-assessment with the parents.
+I License Exempt Family Child Care Health & Safety grant.
+They agree to the ·

-Parent's Signatu re ( required ) Date
+Parent's Signature (required) Date

-FOR CCR&R US Date received: Reviewed by: Date:
+FOR CCR&R USE ONLY: Date received: Reviewed by: Date:

-O Pending date: / reason: 4 Page
+O Pending date:/ reason: 4 Pag

-O Denied date: / reason: + rage
+O Denied date:/ reason:

-O Approved date: /Requirements completed / Amount awarded: \$
+O Approved date: /Requirements completed / Amount awarded l:\$